 Cook County Human Services Board Meeting

-Fiscal Updates--Jan Parish, Income Maintenance & Fiscal Supervisor
+Financial Report--Jan Parish, Income Maintenance and Fiscal Supervisor

 Director's Report--Sue Futterer